HugoCintas/HugoCintas/README.md

 - ✨ I'm skilled in MicroPython and Ground Segment architecture & developpement with Python.
 - 📚 I have some knowledge in Git, Django, Python, Geant4, ZeroMQ, embedded C and electronics circuit design.
 - 📖 I already worked with (at least 3 months) OpenCV, SDR, GNURadio, LabVIEW, Assembly, VHDL, and  ...
-- 📫 How to reach me email at hugo.cintas@cnes.fr.
+- 📫 How to reach me email at hugo.cintas@cvut.cz.

 <!---
 HugoCintas/HugoCintas is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.